 Auth0 supports a large number of providers and the Security Assertion Markup Language specification.
 It provides backend services, SDKs, and user interface libraries for authenticating users in web and mobile apps.
 Auth0 integrates with several third-party identity providers and also provides custom user account management.

 The client library provided by Auth0 generates and signs a JWT once the user has

-the "iss" claim in the JWT, which identifies your Auth0 application, matches the
+and that the "iss" claim in the JWT, which identifies your Auth0 application,

 issuer setting in the annotation.